Liyanage-Achinthya/Receptionist-System/README.md

-# Receptionist-System.
+# Receptionist-System
-This is a customer management solution designed for vehicle service centers.
-Developed using C#, MS SQL Server and .NET Framework using Visual Studio 2022.
+The Automated Receptionist System is a smart customer management solution designed for vehicle service centers.
+Developed using C#, MS SQL Server, and .NET Framework.
+Visual Studio 2022 was the IDE.
+The system features a user-friendly interface for gathering customer requirements efficiently, ensuring a smooth and intuitive experience directing customers to available service bays, optimizing operational efficiency and reducing waiting times.